roberts-andy/petFinderSearch/README.md

 You should see a couple of emails come through with new pet results.

-Looking at my search results the image field is a URL to an email on the petfinder site.
+What would we like to put in the email body?
+Looking at my search results the image field is a URL to a URL on the petfinder site.
 I would like to include these images in my email body which means I would like to send the message as HTML.
 The "Send Email V2" action will not automatically send an html message.
-If I type "```<H2>Yipee</H2>```" in the body I would get a big bold <H2>Yipee</H2> I will get and email with the text "```<H2>Yipee</H2>```".
+If I type "```<H2>Yipee</H2>```" in the body I would get the big bold text "```<H2>Yipee</H2>```".
 Now, I am not UI-guy but I don't think that's what I want.

 Oh, by the way, you are probably seeing a munch of emails come through as you are reading this.
 Id you close the logic app designer in the top right of the window, it will take you back to the logic app overview page.
 Click on "Disable" on the top of the page if you would like to mute the emails.